meker12/commerce-channels.en/help/amazon-sales-channel/ineligible-listings.md

 # Ineligible listings

-The _Ineligible_ tab shows a list of all the products that are currently published on Amazon but are not eligible as a listing based on your current listing rules.
+The _[!UICONTROL Ineligible]_ tab shows a list of all the products that are currently published on Amazon but are not eligible as a listing based on your current listing rules.
 If a previous product was eligible and the listing rules are modified to make it now ineligible, the quantity associated with a product drops to 0 and the product is marked as _ineligible_.
 However, it is still present on your [!DNL Amazon Seller Account].

-To move a product out of the _Ineligible_ tab, you can [modify your listing rules](./listing-rules.md) to allow your products to be eligible.
+To move a product out of the _[!UICONTROL Ineligible]_ tab, you can [modify your listing rules](./listing-rules.md) to allow your products to be eligible.

-The available actions on the _Ineligible_ tab include:
+The available actions on the _[!UICONTROL Ineligible]_ tab include:

-Under _Actions_:
+Under _[!UICONTROL Actions]_:

 - **[!UICONTROL End Listing(s) on Amazon]**: Choose to remove all selected listings from the [!DNL Amazon Marketplace].
 See [End an Amazon Listing](./end-listings-manually.md).